Skip to main content

 Example: Your organization includes a field called “Office Location.”
 If users upload contacts with the values “United States,” “US,” and “USA,” it’ll be hard to organize and report on country data.

-Populate Directories with Operational Data
+Fill Directories with Contacts and Their Operational Data

 Sync contacts from other platforms

-Picture of the Automations tab of XM Directory
+Highlights the workflows tab in XM Directory

 Import on command